oebarbie/plan/readme.md

 ## plan

-the repository contains my old plans and achievements(?)
+- the repository contains my old plans and achievements(?)
+- all info is in projects